When Someone You Know...

 - Don't hesitate to leave a situation if you have concerns; do so loudly and authoritatively.

 - Stay in public areas on campus, away from parked cars, bushes, or doorways.
-Use the Campus Security escort service
+Use the Campus Security escort service.

-If you have just been assaulted:
+If you were just assaulted:

 - Assure your safety--get to a place that is safe.
+If you are in immediate danger, call 911.

 - Contact someone who can help you.
-This could be an advocate from a Sexual Assault Center, the Police, Campus Security, or a trusted friend or family member.
+This could be an advocate from a Sexual Assault Center, the police, Campus Security, or a trusted friend or family member.

 - As soon as you can, write down every detail that you can remember.